One of the most crucial soft skills you need in any business, especially the landscaping business, is communication.

 Without strong communication skills, you can fail to win new customers when you pitch projects, alienate employees when you’re trying to offer constructive criticism or cause misunderstandings when it comes to job site expectations.

-Dave Molenda, author of Growing on Purpose, says that 85 percent of our success in business is based on how well we communicate.
+Dave Molenda, the author of Growing on Purpose, says in his book that 85 percent of our success in business is based on how well we communicate.